 |Budget||MELP and LLM Distance Learning 5-Semester Degree Program|

 |Federal Loan Fees Est.||$500|

 |*some students request additional funds to help offset living expenses associated with enrolling in a full-time program; most students find that they only need to borrow loan funds to cover their billable charges, computer/internet expenses, and the cost of books.|

 Subtotal (Indirect Costs)||

-The Unsubsidized Loan has a fixed interest rate of 6.21% and a 1.073% fee, making it less costly than the Grad PLUS loan which carries a 7.21% interest rate and a 4.292% fee.
-Borrowers are responsible for the interest that begins to accrue upon disbursement.
+Borrowers are responsible for the interest that begins to accrue upon disbursement, but don’t need to make payments until the end of their 6-month grace period.
 Interest will be deferred, or you can make interest payments on a monthly or quarterly basis.
 Deferred interest is added to the principal balance of the loan upon entering repayment.
 Payment on your Federal Direct Student loans begin six months after graduation, withdrawal from school, or if you are enrolled less than half-time.

-Your Unsubsidized Loans will be disbursed by term, according to the borrower-based academic year below.
+Your Unsubsidized Loans will be disbursed by term, according to the schedule below.
 Funds are disbursed to the VLS Business Office on the first day of each term.
 Tuition and fees are paid first, any remaining funds are sent directly to the student in a refund check.

 |Semester 1||Semester 2|

 |Tuition (3 credits per course at $1,345 per credit)||$4035||$4035||$4035||$4035|